Are you wondering which is the best water flosser in the UK right now? Our guide is here to help you decide.

 - Mains operated or rechargeable: You may be used to having a cordless electric toothbrush, but some flossers are connected to a base that holds the water reservoir.
 This unit is quite large, so not ideal for travelling.
 On the plus side, the larger reservoir means less frequent re-filling, while the flossers themselves tend to be more powerful than cordless versions.

-- Budget: You can spend up to £100 on a top-of-the-range flosser, but some lesser-known brands have basic models for around £25.
+- Budget: You can spend up to £100 on a top-of-the-range electric dental flosser from brands like Waterpik and Oral-B, but some lesser-known brands like Morpilot have basic models for around £25.

 - Settings: Some flossers have just one or two power settings while others have up to 10.
 Few people will make use of all 10, but it’s good to have options – especially if more than one person in your household will be using the device.